 A Pan-European Atlas of Radical Cartographies

-It is in this rift between utilitarian and cultural practices of European policies that Landscape Urbanism has focused its research.
-For the second year the course seeks to explore how productive and natural formations can generate the basis of a pan-European project of territories neither generic nor iconic, neither conventional nor touristic.
-As such the course concerns itself with both the geomorphological formations of relevant landforms and the actual cultural, political and economic forces that drive and choreograph the social formations of these landforms.
-The outcome of these concerns will entail the production of a set of radical and experimental cartographies that form a Pan-European Atlas as the basis of new ways of documenting the future of European environments.
-As projective machines with the capacity to unveil the glitches between conflicting systems at stake, these cartographies put forward projects and design intentions at territorial scales as future alternatives.
+The course is instead concerned with both the geomorphological formations of land and the actual cultural, political and economic forces that shape them socially.
+The primary outcome of these concerns is the production of a set of radical and experimental cartographies to form a Pan-European Atlas as the basis of new forms of documenting the future of European environments.
+These cartographies are seen as projective machines with the capacity to unveil the glitches between conflicting systems at stake - tectonic landscapes, political governance, land administration and their material and spatial organisation - to put forward projects and design proposals, from the territorial to architectural, as future alternatives.

-During the first two terms, the course aims to thread geomorphological processes, social structures and design intentions into land and territorial formations.
-Exploring the idea of a necessary synthesis - a utilitarian forced hybridisation - opens up the possibility of discovering new forms of territory where physical and social processes are transformed into new spatial conditions.
+During the first two terms Landscape Urbanism weaves together research into geomorphological processes, social structures and design intentions to explore the idea of a necessary synthesis - a utilitarian-forced hybridisation that imagines new forms of territory where physical and social processes are transformed into new spatial conditions.
 These will draw upon the historically established capacity of landscapes to host and modulate the struggles between physical/environmental and human forces within specific geographical/geological points in space and time.

 The assemblages of geomorphological processes and social formations will be retraced and redescribed in light of historical and contemporary forms of cartographic representation.
-This will serve as the basis for describing territorial space in architectural terms, and, at the same time, a territorial description of architectural space.
-The final aim of this term is the generation of an atlas of similar and relevant territories across Europe, which traces the geographies of the pan-European problematic posed by the social and geomorphological formations outlined and researched by the student.
+This will serve as the basis for describing territorial space in architectural terms, as well as a territorial description of architectural space.
+The aim of this term is the generation of an atlas of similar and relevant territories across Europe, tracing the geographies of the pan-European problematic posed by the social and geomorphological formations outlined and research by the student.

-The final section of the course explores modes of documentation extending beyond the idea of the fixity and stability of master planning to operate in projective and subversive ways.
-Following the development of an atlas, students will produce a territorial manual describing the procedures and guidelines behind their projects in order to extrapolate upon principles of similar locations across European territories.
+The final section of the course will consist of the exploration of modes of documentation that extend, beyond the idea of the fixity and stability of masterplanning, to operate projectively and subversively.
+Following the development of an Atlas, students will produce a territorial manual describing the procedures and guidelines behind their projects in order to extrapolate principles to similar locations across European territories.

-Directly linked to the Landscript workshop, this series of lectures, given by engineers and scientists currently researching the use of computational tools, addresses territorial formation processes.
+Directly linked to the Landscript workshop, this series of lectures will address territorial formation processes.
+The sessions will

 This workshop explores processes of social formation.
 Students investigate how groups, such as trade unions, guilds and cartels, have historically organised themselves into productive communities.
 These findings will then be diagrammed and applied to design projects.